History of Hersheypark

 The history of Hersheypark begins with the founding of the town of Hershey in 1903.
-Milton Hershey, The owner of the Hershey Chocolate Company surveyed a nearby area of land, which was to become a leisure park for the employees of his chocolate company.
+Milton Hershey, the owner of the Hershey Chocolate Company, surveyed a nearby area of land, which was to become a leisure park for the employees of his chocolate company.
 People began visiting the grounds of the future park in 1904 and 1905, while the park's first pavilion was built in the fall of 1905.
 The park was formally opened on May 30, 1906, when it opened as Hershey Park.
 The park slowly added rides until 1923, when the first roller coaster, the Wild Cat, was built.
 From then on, rides were regularly added, except during World War II.
 The park was redeveloped into Hersheypark in 1970, through a multi-phase project.
 Since then, it has added ten roller coasters, expanded to over 110 acres, and features many other attractions including shows with sea lions, well-known acts including Weird Al Yankovic and Duff Goldman from Charm City Cakes in the Hersheypark Amphitheater, and a short-lived laser light show.

 1903-1906: The formation of the town and park

 On January 26, 1903, it became publicly known that Milton S. Hershey made the decision to build a chocolate factory on the farms to the south west of Derry Church and Spring Creek, Pennsylvania.
 Hershey acquired over 400 acres of land in his initial purchase, which also included water rights to Spring Creek.
 The land straddling along Spring Creek, and the land north to nearby Union Deposit, was not included with the initial purchases.
 Having control of the water rights to Spring Creek, Hershey gained control of Brecht's dam, which was to be "converted into a lake for boating and other purposes of recreation for the town and Mr. Hershey's employes [sic]."

 In mid-1904, Hershey offered a $100 prize to the person who suggested "the most suitable name" for the new town.
 The prize was awarded to Mrs. T.K.
 Doyle of Wilkes-Barre, PA on September 1, her submission being Hersheykoko.
 The name wasn't to take official effect until mid-1905.
 However, by that time, the "koko" part of the name fell out of use and on June 1, 1905, the newborn town was officially named Hershey.
-At the same time, Hershey and several business partners, involved with the chocolate company, created the Hershey Trust Company, which would becoming the owner of the future amusement park after Hershey's death in 1945, and the Hershey Improvement Company, which would later be merged with the park and other non-chocolate related operations to form Hershey Estates.
+At the same time, Hershey and several business partners, involved with the chocolate company, created the Hershey Trust Company, which would become the owner of the future amusement park after Hershey's death in 1945, and the Hershey Improvement Company, which would later be merged with the park and other non-chocolate related operations to form Hershey Estates.